christophriepe/cassandra-retro/README.md

 # CASSANDRAretro

+This is the documentation for the CASSANDRA retro data set.
+The data set consists of a pre-, intra- and postoperative component.

 ## Contact
 If you have any questions about this dataset itself or its processing, feel free to contact me via eMail: